checkmarx-ltd/cx-flow/docs/Tutorials.md

 ##### [Top of Tutorial](#gitlabcicd)
 ### <a name="gitlabrunpipeline">Run Pipeline and review the results</a>
 ####Run pipeline
 To run a Checkmarx scan, you need to trigger the pipeline.
-The trigger is based on the .gitlab-ci.yml and in the provided sample above, it will be triggered on Merge Requests and on changes to the master branch
+The trigger is based on the .gitlab-ci.yml and in the provided sample above, it will be triggered on Merge Requests and on changes to the main branch
 * For information on triggering a pipeline scan, please refer to [GitLab: triggering a pipeline](https://docs.gitlab.com/ee/ci/triggers/README.html#triggering-a-pipeline)
 * For information on Merge Requests, please refer to [GitLab: Merge Requests](https://docs.gitlab.com/ee/user/project/merge_requests/)